 Morris brought claims against the defendants in their individual and representative capacities for quid pro quo sexual harassment and a hostile work environment under Title VII and the Kentucky Civil Rights Act.
 Morris also claimed intentional infliction of emotional distress and outrageous conduct on the part of each defendant.
-This court permitted Morris to amend her complaint to include a claim for equal protections violations against Black and Likins in their individual capacities and granted the defendants' motions for summary judgment as to Morris's Title VII, Kentucky Civil Rights Act, and outrageous conduct claims.
+This court permitted Morris to amend her complaint to include a claim for equal protection violations under §1983 against Black and Likins in their individual capacities and granted the defendants' motions for summary judgment as to the Title VII, Kentucky Civil Rights Act, and outrageous conduct claims.
+The court also granted Black's motion for summary judgment on the §1983 claim.
+Therefore, the only remaining claim is the §1983 claim against Likins.